 Silver Oak High School offers a challenging curriculum.
 All core classes are taught at a "College Prep" level.
-Therefore, students are expected to complete classes with an eighty (80)% mastery of the material on major assessments.
+Therefore, students are expected to complete classes with a seventy (70) % mastery of the material on major assessments.
 The general rule is that quizzes or formative assessments are for feedback and tests or final assessments are for mastery.
-A student receives an incomplete as a grade until mastery is reached.
 All class work must be completed before taking the test on related material.
 Students' grades are based on individual work, group work, classroom participation, and assessments.
-Please refer to an individual teacher's study guides and rubric for grading information.
+Please refer to an individual teacher's study guides and rubrics for grading information.

 The requirements are:

-Class work completion rate at least 80% Tests for Mastery at 80% or higher with no retest needed High Quality Work
+Class work completion rate at least 70% Tests for Mastery at 70% or higher with no retest needed High Quality Work